Goldilockteam/neon-wallet/webserv/README.md

 git clone git@github.com:Goldilockteam/neon-wallet.git
 cd neon-wallet

-# make sure you are on the branch goldilock_dev
+# make sure you are on the branch goldilock-design-v2
-git checkout goldilock_dev
+git checkout goldilock-design-v2

 # *** if you are e.g. developing styles, create your own branch ***
-# (the branch must be based off the goldilcok_dev branch!)
+# (the branch must be based off the goldilock-design-v2 branch!)
 git checkout -b yourbranch

 # create the Docker image